-From the royal courts of Renaissance Europe to the rock stars of the '60s, these famous cases of incest will make your skin crawl.
+From royal courts of Renaissance Europe to rock stars of the 1960s, these infamous cases of incest will make your skin crawl.

 Taboos are rarely black and white.
 While one person or group may consider a certain act socially unacceptable or downright immoral, another may see it simply as a part of life.
 Incest, for one, has long remained one of the world’s most unmentionable taboos.